ikod/dlang-requests/README.md

 | contentReceived  | long           | content recived                                     |

 #### Streaming server response ####
-With *useStreaming* you can lazily receive response body as input range. contentLength and contentReceived can be used to monitor streaming response:
+With *useStreaming* you can receive response body as input range. contentLength and contentReceived can be used to monitor progress:

 ```d
 import std.stdio;